elbarroca/TBW2024-Hack/Readme.md

 ---

 ## **👩‍💻 About Us**
-We’re **Ricardo Castelo** and **Ricardo Barroca**, a duo of blockchain enthusiasts on a mission to enhance decentralization in education.
+We’re **Ricardo Castelló** and **Ricardo Barroca**, a duo of blockchain enthusiasts on a mission to enhance decentralization in education.

 - **Ricardo Castelo**: A blockchain developer with 3 years of experience at 2Degrees, specializing in creating decentralized systems.
 - **Ricardo Barroca**: An entrepreneur with 3 years of blockchain experience, passionate about building impactful, user-centric solutions.